-42 Medicine, Nursing and Health Sciences students volunteered with us last year, conducting 90 workshops for 223 students from 35 underrepresented schools from across Victoria.
+Numerous Medicine, Nursing and Health Sciences students volunteered with us in 2020, conducting tens of workshops for 218 students from 79 schools from across Australia.
 Our volunteers and mentors help our young participants in not only realising their aptitudes and potential but also encourage them to look inwards; to understand how they are no less capable than other students from more privileged social groups.
 Monash volunteers inspire our young high school participants and urge them to pause, reflect and take notice of their own agency.
 They see the brains, the capability, and the brilliance in our participants, and like mirrors, reflect that back on the students they work with.
 They remind them that they are capable of achieving whatever they aim for.
 They remind them that they are more.

-Here are some of our Monash Volunteering Heroes, our points of light, and the cornerstone of Hands on Health who helped us run some extremely effective hands-on workshops in 2019.
+Here are a few of our dedicated Monash Volunteering Heroes, our points of light, and the cornerstone of Hands on Health who have helped us run some extremely effective hands-on workshops in 2019 and 2020.

 (3rd year Bachelor of Biomedical Science Scholars Stream, Hospital Volunteer at Monash Health and FMNHS Student Ambassador)